KeckObservatory/mKTL/doc/configuration.rst

 		example an angular value transmitted as radians but also expressed in sexagesimal.

+**initial**	Initial value for this item.
+This is only relevant
+		for the authoritative daemon, and is only used if there is no persistent value to restore for this item.

 **persist**	A boolean to indicate whether this item's value
 		should be persistent on the daemon side, such that values persist across a restart of the daemon.
 This